sudomann/software-engineering-project/README.md

 ### Software

+1. Install all necessary components

 ```bash
 cd App
 yarn
 ```

-Finally, connect your device to your computer via USB.
+2. Then connect your device to your computer via USB.
+Permit access via any device prompts that may come up.
+On android make sure usb debugging is enabled.

+3) Build and install the app to your device.

-For an android device, run `yarn android --variant=release` For ios, `yarn ios --variant=release`
+For an android device, run `yarn android --variant=release`

-This should build and install the app to your device.
+For ios, `yarn ios --variant=release`

 ## Try It Out